icedchai/CassieReplacement/README.md

 1. Create a folder with `.ogg` files that are `mono` & `48000 hz` sample rate

 2. In the `config.yml`, you need to add the path to the folder here:

+   2.1.
+The `prefix` property defines how you can refer to the clip in CASSIE.
 ```
 is_enabled: true
 debug: false